Britain’s opposition Labour Party demand energy price cap freeze | Headlines

 - United Kingdom

-Britain's main opposition Labour Party called on Monday for the energy price cap to be frozen this autumn to help the public deal with another expected surge in fuel bills during the worst cost-of-living crisis in decades.
-Labour leader Keir Starmer said his party, if in power, would cap energy costs at the current level of 1,971 pounds ($2,386) per year for six months from October and would pay for it by extending the windfall tax on oil and gas companies in the North Sea.
+Britain's main opposition Labour Party called on Monday for the energy price cap to be frozen to help the public deal with another expected surge in fuel bills during the worst cost-of-living crisis in decades.
+Labour leader Keir Starmer said his party, if in power, would cap energy costs at the current level of 1,971 pounds ($2,386) per year for six months from October and would pay for it by extending the windfall tax on oil and gas companies in the North Sea to raise 8.1 billion pounds.

 "We would make sure these energy price increases do not go ahead in the autumn and so instead of allowing the prices to go up and then trying to rebate people, we're going to cut the problem at source and stop those price increases," Starmer told the BBC.
 "We're going to pay for it by extending the windfall tax on oil and gas companies in the North Sea who've made much bigger profits than they expected."